panevain/CS5744_TransitFlow/content/detailed-design/web-application-design.md

 #### Route Management

 Similarly to the bus management page, the route management page will consist of a table that displays all of the route information provided by the backend services.
+This capability will be available at the `/manage/route` route, and will be protected using an Angular Routing Guard.
 The table will be a paginated Angular Material table that allows for sorting and filtering of the data.
 This table will also provide the functionality to click on a single row to view more detailed information.
 This will be accomplished by a dialog box that displays the information in a more readable format.
 As a part of this dialog box, there will be buttons that allow for the